githubtraining/reviewing-a-pull-request/responses/another-one.md

 ### :keyboard: Activity: Request a reviewer

 _steps to request a reviewer / what changes to make for LL to work_

+# Graceful Exit

+- issue

+Nice work helping me with all of these pull requests!
+As you embark on your journey of making GitHub better everyday, you might want to keep this article in your [backpocket](https://githubber.com/article/crafts/engineering/how-to-review-a-pull-request#approving-a-pull-request) :jeans: it covers a lot of the stuff we covered in this course and provides some more tips and requirements for reviewing pull requests within GitHub.
+If you have any questions along the way, make sure to ask you team (or the team you are helping) to answer any questions :question: as they come up.